Chinnada Gombe

 Chinnada Gombe is a 1964 Indian Kannada-language film, directed and produced by B. R. Panthulu.
 The film stars Panthulu, Kalyan Kumar, Kalpana, M. V. Rajamma and Jayalalitha.
 The film has musical score by T. G. Lingappa.
 The film was simultaneously shot in Tamil as Muradan Muthu, and remade into Hindi as Gopi and in Telugu as Palleturi Chinnodu.
-This was Jayalalitha's leading debut, having previously acted as a child artiste.
+This was Jayalalitha's debut in a lead role, having previously acted as a child artiste.